ZiadHamdieh/talkative/README.md

 #### Instructions

 To download this app onto your device, simply download this repository to your local machine, open it with XCode and run it on your device.

-#### Credits
-Special thanks to LondonAppBrewery's Angela Yu for providing some of the image assets and knowledge used in this project!